Amortized Conditional Normalized Maximum Likelihood: Reliable Out of Distribution Uncertainty Estimation: NMAP and ACNML

 NML type methods can be extended with a prior-like regularization term on the selected parameter, resulting in Normalized Maximum a Posteriori (NMAP)\citep{Kakade2006Worst-caseModels}, also referred to as Luckiness NML \citep{Grunwald2004APrinciple}.
 For a regularizer given by $\log p(\theta)$, NMAP assigns probabilities according to

-Similarly to CNML, there are several variations on NMAP or LNML that predict slightly different distributions, but we adopt the one of the same form as our CNML.
+Similarly to CNML, there are several variations on NMAP that predict slightly different distributions, but we adopt the one of the same form as our CNML.
 Similarly to how NML was extended to CNML, NMAP can be extended to a conditional version, again with the $\hat \theta$'s being chosen via MAP rather than MLE.
 As mentioned in Section 3.1, with a non-uniform prior, ACNML actually approximates a version of conditional NMAP, with the Bayesian prior term on the parameters corresponding to the additional regularizer.

-We also note that with the calculations in section 3.1, we see that CNML can be viewed as performing NMAP on the single new test point, with a regularizer corresponding to the likelihoods on the training data.
-In this perspective, ACNML approximates CNML by using an approximation to that training loss regularizer.
+We also note that with the calculations in section 3.1, CNML can be viewed as performing NMAP on a single new test point, with a regularizer corresponding to the posterior likelihood from the training set.
+In this perspective, ACNML approximates CNML by using an approximation to that training set regularizer.